gbv/beaconspec/beacon.md

 A meta line specifies a [meta field](#meta-fields) and its value.
 Meta field names are case insensitive and SHOULD be given in uppercase letters.

      metaline       =  "#" metafield ":" metavalue LINEBREAK

      metafield      =  "PREFIX" / "TARGET" / "LINK" / "MESSAGE"
 	                /  "DESCRIPTION" / "INSTITUTION" / "NAME" / "ABOUT"
                     /  "CONTACT" / "FEED" / "TIMESTAMP" / "UPDATE"

      metavalue      =  STRING

 Each link ...TODO...

      links          =  link *( LINEBREAK link )

      VBAR           =  "|"                ; vertical bar

-    link     = ID [ VBAR TARGET ] ...
+     link           =  ID
+	                /  ID VBAR TARGET   ; only if TARGET looks like URI /  ID VBAR LABEL    ; only if LABEL not like URI /  ID VBAR LABEL [ VBAR DESCRIPTION ] VBAR [ TARGET ]

+     DESCRIPTION    = STRING

 The terminal symbol `STRING` can be any UTF-8 string that does not include a `LINEBREAK`.

-The terminal symbols `ID` and `TARGET` each can be any UTF-8 string that does not include a `LINEBREAK` or a `VBAR`.
+The terminal symbols `ID`, `TARGET`, and `LABEL` each can be any UTF-8 string that does not include a `LINEBREAK` or a `VBAR`.

 ## BEACON XML format